UCDvision/CMSF/README.md

 ## Training Supservised CMSF

-Following command can be used to train the CMSF(Supervised Learning)
+Following command can be used to train Supervised CMSF:

 ```
 python supervised/train_sup_msf.py \